-The Reserve's standard of verification for livestock projects is the Dominican Republic Livestock Project Protocol (this document), the Reserve Program Manual, and the Verification Program Manual.
+The Reserve's standard of verification for livestock projects is Argentina Livestock Protocol (this document), the Reserve Program Manual, and the Verification Program Manual.
 To verify a livestock project report, verification bodies apply the guidance in the Verification Program Manual and this section of the protocol to the standards described in Sections 2 through 7 of this protocol.
 Sections 2 through 7 provide eligibility rules, methods to calculate emission reductions, performance monitoring instructions and requirements, and procedures for reporting project information to the Reserve.